silvafj/BBK-MSCCS-2017-19/README.md

 	The mediator will perform operations on the required underlying object in order to get the work done.

 	You will see how the Mediator design pattern will make the washing machine design better:
-	+ reusable,
+	+ Reusable,
-	+ maintainable, and
+	+ Maintainable, and
-	+ loosely coupled.
+	+ Loosely coupled.

 	The `MachineMediator` is an interface which acts as a generic mediator:
 	```java